Allie Auton Flaunts Bombshell Curves In Bra & Cycling Shorts

 “Congrats!
 That’s so nice and healthy!
 I had my health trip for a couple of months, and I like your dishes.
 Thank you for your creativity,” another follower commented.

 “YAY!
-Go girl, you are amazing,” a third social media user added.
+Go girl.
+You are amazing,” a third social media user added.